harvard-lil/capstone/capstone/labs/templates/labs-about.md

 ###[Chronolawgic]({% url "labs:chronolawgic" %})

-A legal timeline tool, allowing CAP users to plot caselaw alongside other events chrono(law)gically.
-Plot caselaw alongside other events to understand the progression of U.S. caselaw.
+A legal timeline tool that allows CAP users to plot caselaw alongside other events chrono(law)gically.

-Must have an account in order to set up a timeline (create an account [here]({% url 'register' %})).
+You must have an account in order to set up a timeline ([create an account]({% url 'register' %})).
+Check out [_The Legal History of Banana Peels_ 🍌](https://case.law/labs/chronolawgic/timeline/K9T3GisHsC) for inspiration.

+Have you built a timeline?
+We would love to see it!
+Please [get in touch]({% url 'contact' %).

 Dive in by [creating a new timeline]({% url "labs:chronolawgic-dashboard" %})!